-Separation comes in many forms: a parent who must go to hospital, a parent who must work and so the child goes to daycare, a parent whose work takes them away for days at a time, when a child must go to school, when parents separate . . .
-When a child is separated from an adult to whom they are attached it causes trauma.
-Detachment is the most common form of trauma in children, and it is also the most common cause of a myriad of childhood problems: anxiety, agitation, fears, phobias, clinginess, alarm response, bedtime hassles, going to school hassles . . .
+Separation comes in many forms.
+A parent who must go to hospital; parents who must work and so the child goes to daycare; a parent whose work takes them away for days at a time; when a child must go to school, when parents separate and so on.
+If a child is separated from an adult to whom they are attached it causes trauma.
+Detachment is the most common form of trauma in children, and it is also the most common cause of a myriad of childhood problems: anxiety, agitation, fears, phobias, clinginess, alarm response, bedtime hassles, going to school hassles etc.

 This is a common belief among parents today, but it is based on a false theory.
 Unless a child is at a developmental stage and an attachment level where they are prepared for separation (usually between 4 -6 years of age) separation will cause damage to the child’s sense of security and their level of attachment to their parent.
 While the visible damage seems to be limited to a few tears for 3 or more days, the hidden damage, which is buried alive for a time, will likely go on to provide further parenting problems in the future.

 Children actually never need to be away from Mum or Dad in order to teach them independence or maturity.
 Detachment does not teach this.
 Detachment at the wrong time only teaches a child that they can’t rely on their significant adult, separation at the wrong time teaches a child to build walls of defense in their hearts, separation at the wrong time teaches a child to attach to someone else.

 Our intervention booklet provides you with ways to restore the connection and bridge separation when it can’t be avoided.